neuro-symbolic-ai/saf_datasets/README.md

 ## Installation

-To install SAF, you can use pip:
+To install, you can use pip:

 ```bash
 pip install saf-datasets